Few words for a warm-up

 - enable discard support on a filesystem and few other mount options

 TRIM (discard) support is very important to maintain your SSD “healhty”.
-These are the mount option I chose to use on my ext4 filesystems:
+These

 noatime,nodiratime,barrier=0,discard,data=writeback